Will red wolves survive?

 What is the future of the red wolves?

-The USFWS is currently revising their red wolf management plan and expects to release it sometime in the summer of 2016.
+The USFWS is currently revising their red wolf management plan.
 Stay tuned for updates on the future of this program and of the species!